dstathis/loki-deploy/README.md

 # loki-deploy

-Deploy a 3 node microk8s cluster
+Deploy a 3 node microk8s cluster with loki

     ./deploy

 TODO:
-Install loki on the microk8s cluster
 Support deploying to different clouds
+Figure out how to specify size of loki cluster